Joe Exotic: Animals

 In 2002, seeking to earn money to feed his growing menagerie, Exotic partnered with a traveling magician to provide and handle tigers during stage illusions.
 The experience taught Exotic that traveling magic shows could be lucrative, and after parting with the magician, he began staging shows himself and adopted "Joe Exotic" as his stage name.
 He soon found that attendees would pay to pet and have their picture taken with tiger cubs, and these activities were often more profitable than the magic show itself.
 His magic shows evolved into dedicated cub-petting events and he began breeding his cats to ensure that cubs were consistently available.
 The money he earned allowed him to increase the number of adult cats at his park and feed them.
 To benefit his stage persona, Exotic began behaving more flamboyantly, wearing flashy clothing and jewelry and adopting his trademark bleached mullet hairstyle.

-Exotic worked as the owner and operator of the G.W.
-Zoo for over 20 years.
+Exotic worked as the owner and operator of the G. W. Zoo for over 20 years.
 He left the zoo on June 18, 2018, three months before his arrest.
-In 2021, Exotic stated that his whole outlook on animals in captivity has changed while he's been in jail, and he now believes that "no animal belongs in a cage".
+In 2021, Exotic stated that his whole outlook on animals in captivity had changed while he was in jail, and he now believes that "no animal belongs in a cage".
 He also said that he never would have had a zoo if he had known what life inside a cage was like 20 years ago.